nest

 Scientists recreated a dinosaur nest to solve a 70-million-year-old mystery

-nest Dinosaurus Oviraptor bird
+nest Dinosauria Oviraptor bird

 Scientists recreated a life-size oviraptor nest to understand how these dinosaurs hatched their eggs.
 Their experiments showed the parent likely couldn’t heat all the eggs directly, meaning sunlight played a key role.
 This uneven heating could cause eggs in the same nest to hatch at different times.
 The results suggest oviraptors used a hybrid incubation method unlike modern birds.